A stable infinity-category of Lagrangian cobordisms

 \subsubsection{Background}

-The theory of $\infty$-categories was first developed by Joyal (a recent reference is \cite{Joyal}), who coined them {\em quasi-categories}.
-Quasi-categories are direct generalizations of ordinary categories, allowing spaces of morphisms between objects.
+The theory of $\infty$-categories was developed by Joyal (a recent reference is \cite{Joyal}), who coined them {\em quasi-categories}.
+Boardman and Vogt \cite{BV73}, the first to name the idea, coined them {\em weak Kan complexes}.
+The notion of $\infty$-category is a direct generalization of ordinary categories, allowing spaces of morphisms between objects.
 Moreover, the notion of a functor between quasi-categories, in which homotopies between morphisms must be preserved, is easily defined.

 There are many extant models for capturing the idea of an $(\infty,1)$-category, including complete Segal spaces and simplicial categories, all of which are equivalent.
 (See \cite{Bergner}.)
 We choose to use the language of quasi-categories since a formidable toolkit based on quasi-categories has been developed, as most notably evidenced in Lurie's \cite{LurieTopos} and \cite{LurieHigherAlgebra}.
 Moreover, since every aspect of the theory is based on the well-studied theory of simplicial sets, deep homotopical statements can be reduced to proofs requiring concrete objectives.
 The model is formal enough to capture the structures we take interest in, and down-to-earth enough that we can prove concrete, applicable results.